daveriedstra/dried-utils/readme.md

 - **pop~** - makes an electronic-ey pop sound.
 - **rand-range** - outputs a random int between two argument ints.
 Bang for a new number.
 - **some-subharmonic** - like `some-harmonic` but with subharmonics.
+- **spigot~** - a spigot~ for audio that opens when sent its creation argument, closes for anything else.